cinchapi/concourse/documentation/markdown/cash.md

 =================================

 ## DESCRIPTION
-**Cash** is a REPL interpreter for Concourse that is backed by the full power of the Groovy scripting language.
+**Cash** is an interactive interpreter for Concourse that is backed by the full power of the Groovy scripting language.

 ## USAGE
 You can use Java or Groovy syntax (e.g. no paranthesis) to call methods in standalone statements:

 **method** arg1, arg2, arg3 *OR* **method(**arg1, arg2, arg3**)**

-However, you must use Java syntax whenever you nest method calls:
+However, you MUST use Java syntax with nested method calls:

 **method(**arg1, arg2, **method1(**arg3**)****)**